Updated May 31, 2023

 Given below are the advantages and disadvantages:

 - It consumes less power and generates less heat.

 - Economical when compared to others.

 - Works faster.

 - Requires less hardware and is hence ideal for mini gadgets.

 - Number one choice by end-users due to better support infrastructure and easy availability.

 - Not compatible with Windows OS.

 - Speed and performance are not consistent in all cases.

 - Debugging is difficult.

 - Performance depends on the ability of the programmer to execute properly.

 This is a guide to What is ARM?
-Here we discuss the introduction to ARM processors with architecture acorn, innovative license model, advantages and disadvantages.
+Here we discuss the introduction, processors, architecture acorn, list of ARM architecture, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –